chung-leong/react-ansi-animation/doc/AnsiCanvas.md

 ## Notes

-You can change the font used to paint the text by defining a CSS rule for the class "AnsiCanvas".
-The will update itself to reflect changes to its font style when there is a change in its size.
+You can change the appearance of text in the canvas by defining a CSS rule for the class "AnsiCanvas".
+The component will update itself to reflect subsequent style change when there is a change in its size.